 The margin between revenue and direct cost of crude purchased was \$14.0 million for the nine months ended September 30, 2000 compared to \$24.1 million for the first nine months of the prior year.
 Pipeline tariff revenues were approximately \$36.0 million for the first nine months of 2000 compared to approximately \$36.5 million for the same period in 1999 as increases related to the Scurlock and West Texas gathering system acquisitions were partially offset by the sale of the segment of the All American Pipeline segment.
-Pipeline operations and maintenance expenses were approximately \$12.2 million for the first nine months of 2000 compared to \$1999, also due to the acquisitions and disposition.
+Pipeline operations and maintenance expenses were approximately \$12.2 million for the first nine months of 2000 compared to \$20.1 million for the first nine months of 1999, also due to the acquisitions and disposition.

 Average daily pipeline volumes totaled 237,000 barrels per day and 203,000 barrels per day for the first nine months of 2000 and 1999, respectively.
 Volumes on the All American Pipeline decreased from an average of 160,000 barrels per day for the first nine months of 1999 to 131,000 barrels per day in the current year period due to the reasons discussed above.
-All American's tariff volumes attributable to offshore California production were approximately 74,000 barrels per day in the prior year period.
+All American's tariff volumes attributable to offshore California production were approximately 74,000 barrels per day for nine months ended September 30, 2000 compared to 81,000 barrels per day in the prior year period.
 Tariff volumes shipped on the Scurlock and West Texas gathering systems averaged 106,000 barrels per day and 43,000 barrels per day during the first nine months of 2000 and 1999, respectively.
 The 1999 period includes volumes for Scurlock effective May 1, 1999, and West Texas gathering system volumes effective July 1, 1999.